-Romania: Grid operator expects additional 60MW to be connected from RES17.
-July 2015. / SEE Energy News
+Romania: Grid operator expects additional 60MW to be connected from RES, SEE Energy News

 More power from renewable sources with a cumulative installed capacity of over 60 MW and total investment of over 100 million will be put into operation in the near future, announced Transelectrica.